 Now most commentators interpret this as a red herring thrown into the conversation by the woman in a desperate attempt to change the subject.
 And I am sure that, in measure, that is exactly what it was.
 Nobody likes talking about their sin longer than they have to.
-Theology is a much less threatening subject.
-Those of you who have had any experience at all in counselling people about their spiritual need, know just how frequently this particular kind of red-herring is fished up in order to divert attention from more personal issues.
+Theology is a much less threatening subject, and provides abundant red herrings with which to divert attention from more personal issues.
 'What about the pagans?' . . .
 'What about other religions?' . . .
 'What about all these Christian denominations?'
 It is all the same thing-'Jerusalem or Samaria?'
-And it is perfectly true that it is often no more than a smoke-screen, with which people try to avoid the moral challenge of the Bible.
+And usually it is no more than a smoke-screen, with which people try to avoid the moral challenge of the Bible.

 But to give this woman her due, I feel that in her case it was more than that.
-Jesus' exposé of her immoral lifestyle had gone home, and had made a profound impact on her and she may well have been grateful to get off the subject of her previous husbands, but the question she raises here was not necessarily a mere ploy.
+Jesus' exposé of her immoral lifestyle had gone home, and she may well have been grateful to get off the subject of her previous husbands, but the question she raises here was not necessarily a mere ploy.

-She had suddenly realized that this man, whom she had taken for a rather liberal-minded Jew, was nothing less than a prophet with supernatural knowledge of her sin.
-She knew enough about religion to realize that in such an encounter she was being summoned to get right with God.
+She had suddenly realised that this man, whom she had taken for a rather liberal-minded Jew, was nothing less than a prophet with supernatural knowledge of her sin.
+She knew enough about religion to realise that in such an encounter she was being summoned to get right with God.
 The obvious question for a woman with her particular background was, where could she do so?
 'You point at my sin, you tell me my life is wrong.
 Where do I compensate for that?
-Where do I offer sacrifice for it?
-Where do I try and make it right?
+Where do I offer sacrifice in order to make it right?
 At the temple in Jerusalem, or one in Samaria?'
-It may have been partly a red-herring, but it was also a very valid question.
+It may have been partly a red herring, but it was also a very valid question.